News

 The device is built on a 3nm process technology and comes in at under 1000 W typical power.

-The market signal is that AI infrastructure competition is spreading beyond GPUs into the switching silicon that determines how efficiently large clusters can be tied together.
+The signal is that AI infrastructure competition is spreading beyond GPUs into the switching silicon that determines how efficiently large clusters can be tied together.

 Power, Ports and Cluster Design